-This online workshop in Clinical Social Work Supervision is intended to be practical and geared for the professional who is already doing supervision, or is on the cusp of a supervisory position and has substantial front-line clinical experience.
-The workshop will explore the theoretical and structural underpinnings of supervision and then examine a variety of issues from the supervisor’s point of view.
+This practical online workshop in Clinical Social Work Supervision is geared for the professional who is currently supervising or is on the cusp of a supervisory position and has substantial front-line clinical experience.
+The workshop will explore the theoretical and structural underpinnings of supervision and then will examine a variety of issues that occur within the clinical social work supervision environment.

-Supervision is a contact experience – usually face to face – but may occur on the telephone, online or by video-conference or webcam so the HOW of interaction is important.
-In an attempt to address this issue, two Adobe Connect sessions will be part of this course – please check the times and dates of these sessions under the course sections.
-Connecting with the rest of the class materials can occur at your own convenience and within the course days.
+Supervision is a contact experience – usually face to face – however it may also occur on the telephone, online or by videoconference or webcam so the HOW of interaction is important.
+To address this issue, two Zoom sessions are included in this course.
+Please check the times and dates of these sessions under the course section details.
+You will be able to access the course materials at your own convenience within the course duration.

 By completion of this course, successful students will be able to:

-- Understand the basics of supervision from a social work perspective (such as definitions, the importance of context, differences between therapy and consultation, types, etc.)
+- Describe the basics of supervision from a social work perspective (such as definitions, the importance of context, differences between therapy and consultation, types, etc.)

-- Be able to distinguish between and engage in some practical examples of administrative and clinical supervision.
+- Distinguish between practical examples of administrative and clinical supervision.

-- Become aware of various supervisory types – group, peer, supervision of supervision, etc. and consider how to use these and when.
+- Define supervisory types – group, peer, supervision of supervision, etc. and consider how to use these and when.

-- Understand supervisory accountabilities such as: contracting, documentation, legal issues, joint responsibilities of supervisor and supervisee, reporting responsibilities and ethical dilemmas in supervision.
+- Identify supervisory accountabilities including contracting, documentation, legal issues, joint responsibilities of supervisor and supervisee, reporting responsibilities and ethical dilemmas in supervision.

-- Develop an understanding of the performance of supervision (clinical and administrative) and one’s own style and how this is developed.
+- Identify one’s own supervisory style and how it is developed.

-- Investigate a collection of supervisory interactions and have the opportunity to use these investigations in role plays and practical applications.
+- Identify supervisory interactions and apply these in role plays and practical applications.

-- Consider some thorny issues in supervision – building trust, complicated relationships, shame, honesty and forgiveness and power and authority – and how to deal with these.
+- Determine solutions to thorny issues in supervision that include building trust, complicated relationships, shame, honesty and forgiveness and power and authority.